pjaselin/Cubist/README.md

 ## Visualization Utilities

-Based on R Cubist package, a few visualization utilities are provided to allow some exploration of trained Cubist models.
+Based on the R Cubist package, a few visualization utilities are provided to allow some exploration of trained Cubist models.
+Differing from the original package, these are extended somewhat to allow configuration of the subplots as well as for selecting a subset of variables/attributes to plot.

 ### Coefficient Display

 The `CubistCoefficientDisplay` plots the linear regression coefficients and intercepts selected by the Cubist model.
-One subplot is created for each variable/attribute/column with the rule number or committee/rule pair on the y-axis and the coefficient value plotted along the x-axis.
+One subplot is created for each variable/attribute with the rule number or committee/rule pair on the y-axis and the coefficient value plotted along the x-axis.

 #### CubistCoefficientDisplay.from_estimator Parameters

 - estimator: The trained Cubist model.
 - committee: Optional parameter to filter to only committees at or below this committee number.
 - rule: Optional parameter to filter to only rules at or below this rule number.
+- feature_names: List of feature names to filter to in the plot.
+Leaving unselected plots all features.
 - ax: An optional Matplotlib axes object.
 - scatter_kwargs: Optional keywords to pass to `matplotlib.pyplot.scatter`.
 - gridspec_kwargs: Optional keywords to pass to `matplotlib.pyplot.subplots`.